Research Analyst – HQ

 - Demonstrable understanding of safety discourses and dynamics as they relate to the humanitarian infrastructure, NGO operations and coordination mechanisms.

-- A firm understanding of relevant narratives and complementary sources within and beyond the humanitarian community.
+- A firm understanding of relevant narratives within and beyond the humanitarian community.

 INSO’s Safeguarding Policy